PMP Certification Exam Preparation Success Stories

 What is the Cost of PMP Certification?

 The PMP exam fee is $405 for PMI members and $555 for non-members.
-Additional costs may include study materials, training courses, and PMI membership fees.
+Additional costs may include study materials, training courses, and membership fees.

 How Long Does It Take to Earn PMP Certification?